More farmers/ranchers are pursuing online sales so they can comply with physical distancing requirements associated with COVID-19.

 These resources have been developed to help producers navigate online sales and marketing.

-Farm Commons has created a special series of podcasts and PDF resources addressing the legal issues associated with COVID–19’s effect on farm businesses, some of which focus on online sales and marketing.
-Access Farm Common’s COVID–19 resources here.
+Farm Commons has created a special series of podcasts addressing the legal issues associated with COVID-19’s effect on farm businesses, some of which focus on online sales and marketing.
+Access Farm Common’s COVID-19 resources here and enter "Covid" in the search box.

 This publication from the National Young Farmer’s Coalition highlights product options and sales models that farmers may find helpful.
 The selected products are farm-specific sales platforms that support single-farm, direct sales.
 Generic e-commerce platforms, platforms that sell farm products to consumers, and farm aggregators or food hubs are not included.